prmr/SoftwareDesign/modules/Module-07.md

    private int aBonus;
 ```

 To understand the effect of inheritance on a program, it's important to remember that a class is essentially a *template for creating objects*.
 Defining a subclass (e.g., `Manager`) as an extension of a superclass (e.g., `Employee`) means that when objects of the subclass are instantiated with the `new` keyword, the objects will be created by collating all the declarations of the subclass and all of its superclasses.
 The result will be a *single* object.
 The run-time type of this object will be the type specified in the `new` statement.
-However, just like interface implementation, class extension induces a suptyping relations.
-In this sense, objects of a subclass can always be assigned to a variable of any of its superclasses (in addition to its implementing interfaces):
+However, just like interface implementation, class extension induces a suptyping relation.
+In this sense, an object can always be assigned to a variable of any of its superclasses (in addition to its implementing interfaces):

 ```java
 Employee alice = new Manager();